Sworple/sworple.github.io/README.md

 # sworple.github.io
-* uh yeah, so this is a personal project.
+* uh yeah, so this is a personal project. (gonna use this to easily make a modified version of Trimps)